 Ordering Paragraphs

-OP 1: San Diego Gas & Electric Company and Southern California Gas Company’s request for a certificate of public convenience and necessity to construct the proposed Line 3602 Project, or any proposal or involves installing a pipeline to replace Line 1600 that increases demand-forecast capacity above the current capacity of 595 MMcfd (FOF 10), is denied. [“without prejudice” after “is denied” is deleted.]
+OP 1: San Diego Gas & Electric Company and Southern California Gas Company’s request for a certificate of public convenience and necessity to construct the proposed Line 3602 Project, or any proposal that is greater than 16 inches in diameter, or involves installing a pipeline to replace Line 1600 that increases demand-forecast capacity above the current capacity of 595 MMcfd (FOF 10), without specific and detailed justification, is denied. [“without prejudice” after “is denied” is deleted.]

 OP 2: The proposed reclassification of Line 1600 from transmission service to distribution service and associated deration of Line 1600 from 512 pounds per square inch gauge (psig) to 320 psig is denied without prejudice.